grislyeye/grislyeye.com/posts/black-griffin-session-32.md

 </dd>
 </dl>

-<p>You find yourself in the familiar confines of Agata's tent, except it seems upturned.
+<p>Biron find yourself in the familiar confines of Agata&#39;s tent, except it seems upturned.
 Papers cover the floor.
 Chest are left open and their contents scattered.
 A slash opens one side of the tent.</p>

 <dl>
 <dt>Biron</dt>